-The Xroose Wireless Phone Backup Camera offers an affordable way to get the benefits of a wireless backup camera for RV by using your smartphone as your monitor.
+The Xroose Wireless Phone Backup Camera offers an affordable way to get the benefits of a wireless camera by using your smartphone as your monitor.
 As long as you’re within 60 feet of the camera, you’re good to go.
 If you have issues with reception, you can get a free antenna from the manufacturer.

 The setup is seamless.
 There’s no doubt that it’s convenient—as long as your screen is big enough.
 I like the concept, but the drain on battery life is an issue for me.
 While the unit’s WiFi range is adequate, I have some concerns about connectivity.
 The app is not user-friendly.
 But if you need a quick and easy setup, it’ll get the job done.

 - It’s simple to install.

 - It has a good range of connectivity with your smartphone.

 - It comes with a two-year warranty and 24-hour customer support.

 - The display is only as good as your phone.